 2 MEANS OF ATTAINING THE CRAfts (Certified Residential Architect) certification through ArCH:

 A. EARNING 10 ArCHdes™ DESIGN AWARDS: through the yearly ArCH sponsored design awards program.
 Each applicant may enter as many as 5 projects each year in the ArCHdes™ program.
 In this manner, if all 5 entries happen to be worthy of awards, an applicant could achieve their ArCH CRAfts designation in as little as 2 years (assuming the applicant applied and submitted the additional fees and was found worthy of the CRAfts certification).
 The thinking behind this method is similar to that of NCARB, which has optional paths to licensure, although the CRAfts program is not intended to convey any sort of legal license status, but rather, is a voluntary program, recognizing the accomplishments of its applicants and members.
 The thought is that any Architect who is competent and capable enough to earn at least ten ArCHdes™ design awards for outstanding residential architecture will have proven themselves worthy of being called a Certified Residential Architect.
-This, of course, begins with the fact that any and all ArCHmembers must be a licensed professional Architect, somewhere on Earth, in order to participate as an ArCHmember in such activities as the ArCHdes™ program.
+This, of course, begins with the fact that any and all ArCHmembers must be a licensed professional Architect, somewhere on Earth, in order to join ArCH first, then participate as an ArCHmember in such activities as the ArCHdes™ program.

 B. EDUCATION MODULES: through the Educational & Testing Modules indicated below.
 Note: this means has not yet been completed by ArCH.
-Therefore, at the present time, only the method #1 (above) is possible for achieving the CRAfts designation.
+Therefore, at the present time, only the method A (above) is possible for achieving the CRAfts designation.

 6. Educational & Testing Modules